Updated: Jul 22

 Sources differ as to whether the river broke through at Over (thus changing an already established cross channel) or at Upper Parting (thus establishing the west channel in its entirety for the first time), but the result was the same; the Severn captured the lower course of the River Leadon, which had flowed south from Over to join the east channel at Lower Parting, and established the west channel between Upper Parting and Lower Parting that we know today.

 The first record of a bridge over the west channel at Over comes in the 1540s, when it was described as comprising eight arches at the end of Over Causeway, but not yet finished.
-According to some sources this was a rebuild of an "ancient" bridge (possibly referring to the causeway, which appears in the records for the first time in 1086 and is referred to in historical sources as a Lange Brige and "Gloucester Bridge") while others state it to be the first bridge over the west channel.
+According to some sources this was the first bridge over the west channel.
+Other sources which assume a much earlier origin for the west channel report that it was a rebuild of an "ancient" bridge, though they may be confusing the bridge over the river with Over causeway, which appears in the records for the first time in 1086 and is referred to in historical sources as a Lange Brige and "Gloucester Bridge".

 Burial of the Old Severn